1. Spring Keria

 18. Polje of Valsamata

 The polje of Valsamata is the largest karst valley on the Kefalonia Island.
 It is located North of Mount Ainos and on the southern slopes of Mount Roudi and belongs to the village Omalon.
 Formed in Cretaceous limestones of the Pre-Apulia zone those are strongly karstified.
 The total area of the polje reaches about 6.4 km2.
 Furthermore, the cultivation of Robola takes place in the whole area of Omalon.
-In the area of the polje of Valsamata one can visit the most important religious monument of Kefalonia, the Monastery of Saint Gerasimos, which was founded by himself in 1560 and, today, it hosts his body in a silver shrine.
+In the area of the polje of Valsamata one can visit the most important religious monument of Kefalonia, the Monastery of Saint Gerasimos, today, it hosts his body in a silver shrine.

 19. Ionian Thrust